-The purpose of this document is to provide elaborations at the School level relating to the tenure and promotion process, as mandated by Section 9.1.1.4 of the Collective Bargaining Agreement (CBA).
+The purpose of this document is to provide elaborations at the school level relating to the tenure and promotion process, as mandated by Section 9.1.1.4 of the Collective Bargaining Agreement (CBA).
+These elaborations serve as minimum specifications and are meant to guide the process of tenure and promotion review in the School of Social Justice.

-Faculty promotion and tenure in the College of Health and Human Services (CHHS) at The University of Toledo are bound by Articles 8 and 9 of the 2014-2017 CBA between the Board of Trustees for The University of Toledo and the American Association of University Professors, University of Toledo Chapter (UT-AAUP).
+Faculty promotion and tenure in the School of Social Justice (SSJ) at The University of Toledo are bound by Articles 8 and 9 of the 2014-2017 CBA between the Board of Trustees for The University of Toledo and the American Association of University Professors, University of Toledo Chapter (UT-AAUP).
 Tenure is addressed in Section 8.1 of the CBA.
 Section 8.1.6 states, "To receive tenure the member must... show promise of continued excellence of performance and continued professional growth."
 In turn, promotion is based on a record of consistent excellence in performance in teaching, professional activities and service.
+Faculty should follow protocol as outlined by the university and the format approved by the university.

-Expectations of Candidates for Promotion and Tenure
+Expectations of Candidates For Promotion and Tenure

-School-level discussions and decisions on promotion and tenure cases will entail a nuanced examination of candidate's dossier as befits the disciplines represented in the School of Population Health.
-All faculty members are expected to provide evidence of continuing intellectual curiosity reflected in their research agendas aimed at both creating new knowledge and using and disseminating knowledge in innovative ways.
-Additionally, all faculty members must demonstrate excellence and on-going efforts to improve their teaching.
-Finally, School of Population Health faculty are expected to provide evidence of consistent and constructive contributions at the university, local, state, and national levels.
+School-level discussions and decisions on promotion and tenure cases will entail a nuanced examination of candidate's dossier as befits the diversity of programs (Criminal Justice, Social Work, and Legal Specialties) represented in the School.
+While all faculty members in SSJ are expected to be teachers, scholars and contributors to the larger community consistent with the stated mission of the School and the University of Toledo, faculty in SSJ are involved in three different academic disciplines, e.g., Criminal Justice, Social Work, and Legal Specialties, and therefore the nature of their work in the areas of teaching, professional activities, and service will vary according to these disciplines.
+That said, all faculty members are expected to provide evidence of continuing intellectual curiosity reflected in their research agendas aimed at both creating new knowledge and using and disseminating knowledge in innovative ways.
+Additionally, all faculty members are expected to provide evidence of consistent and constructive contributions at the university, local, state, and national levels and must demonstrate excellence and on-going efforts to improve their teaching.

-Candidates are expected to meet or exceed the minimum requirements of both School and College level elaborations.
+Candidates are expected to meet or exceed the minimum requirements of the School and elaborations.
 It is the responsibility of the candidate to prepare a dossier that clearly and concisely supports his or her application for tenure and/or promotion.
-As part of the narrative included in the dossier, the candidate must provide: (1) clear and concise definitions of the constructs, "excellent teaching," "excellent professional activity," and "excellent service;" (2) rationales to support these definitions; and (3) evidence/artifacts that document performance that is consistent with "excellent teaching," "excellent professional activity," and "excellent service."
+As part of the narrative included in the dossier, the candidate must provide: (1) clear and concise definitions of the constructs, "excellent teaching," "excellent professional activity," and "excellent service;" (2) rationales to support these definitions; and (3) evidence/artifacts that document performance that is consistent with "excellent teaching," "excellent professional activity," and "excellent service;"